Differences between Wasp, Hornet, Cicada Killer Wasp, Honeybee and a Mud Dauber

 Honeybees are known for construction of perennial, colonial nests from wax, for the large size of their colonies, and for their surplus production and storage of honey.
 A colony generally contains one queen bee, a fertile female; seasonally up to a few thousand drone bees, or fertile males; and tens of thousands of sterile female worker bees.

 All honeybees live in colonies where the workers sting intruders as a form of defense, and alarmed bees release a pheromone that stimulates the attack response in other bees.
 The different species of honeybees are distinguished from all other bee species by the possession of small barbs on the sting, but these barbs are found only in the worker bees.

 The sting and associated venom sac are modified to pull free of the body once lodged, and the sting apparatus has its own musculature and ganglion that allow it to keep delivering venom once detached.
 The embedded stinger continues to emit additional alarm pheromone after it has torn loose; other defensive workers are thereby attracted to the sting site.
 The worker dies after the sting becomes lodged and is subsequently torn loose from the bee’s abdomen.

-Also known as mud wasp, mud daubers build their nests out of the mud.
-Mud daubers are not normally aggressive but can when threatened; Stings are still uncommon.
+Also known as mud wasp, mud Daubers build their nests out of the mud.
+Mud daubers are not normally aggressive but can when threatened; stings are still uncommon.
 Mud Daubers build their mud nests in the shape of an organ pipe or pan flute.
-Commonly, nests are vertical or horizontal and are built on the face of walls, cliffs, bridges, overhangs and other structures.
+Commonly, nests are both vertical or horizontal and are built on the face of walls, cliffs, bridges, overhangs and other structures.

 If you are having problems with any of these pests on your property, call Magic Pest and Lawn today for the best pest control services in Austin!